rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 **RPL — Rocket Pool Protocol Token**
 RPL is the primary protocol token that will be used in goverance of the protocol and can also be staked on a Rocket Pool node as a form of insurance.

 When creating a 16 ETH minipool validator in the protocol, a minimum of 10% of that ETH's value must also be staked in RPL as a security promise to the protocol.
-The insurance promise acts as collatoral, where if the node operator is penalised heavily or slashed and finishes staking with less than 16ETH.
-Their collateral is sold for ETH via auction to help compensate the protocol for the missing ETH.
+The insurance promise acts as collatoral, where if the node operator is penalised heavily or slashed and finishes staking with less than 16 ETH, their collateral is sold for ETH via auction to help compensate the protocol for the missing ETH.
 For providing this insurance promise, the protocol also rewards the node operator with RPL rewards generated by the inflation built into the protocol.
-The more RPL staked as insurance, the more RPL rewards the node operator receives, up to a maximum of 150% of the staked ETH's value.
+The more RPL staked as insurance, up to a maximum of 150% of the staked ETH's value, the more RPL rewards the node operator receives.

 **rETH — Rocket Pool Staking Deposit Token**
 When a user deposits into the protocol, they will instantly receive the rETH token which represents a tokenised staking deposit and the rewards it gains over time in the Rocket Pool network.

 This token does not need to be locked within the network and it can be traded, sold or held as the user desires.
 It also importantly provides Rocket Pool users with liquidity over Phase 0 and 1 of the ETH2 rollout in which any staking deposit is locked until Phase 2, which does not have any set date as yet on the ETH2 rollout map.

-This token can also be traded back to the protocol for ETH + rewards earned at anytime, providing there is sufficient liquidty in the protocol to meet the trade.
+This token can also be traded back to the protocol for ETH + rewards earned at any time, providing there is sufficient liquidty in the protocol to meet the trade.

-### Who's making it?
+### Who is making it?

 Rocket Pool was originally started in [late 2016 by David Rugendyke](https://medium.com/rocket-pool/rocket-pool-your-new-casper-friendly-ethereum-pos-pool-in-alpha-75709bd19936), a senior developer with over 18 years commercial experience and a computer science background.